jonathonadams/zero-to-production/README.md

 ## Start Your Own

-Follow the [Start Your Own] guide to re-band, setup local development and make this monorepo the foundation of your own project.
+Follow the [getting started] guide to re-band, setup local development and make this monorepo the foundation of your own project.

 ## Deploy